 As time moves on, you’re left with less time to take legal action.
 The state of South Carolina has a statute of limitations of three years from the date of your accident, which is the time limit allowed for you to proceed with litigation.
 Insurers try to drag things out as long as possible to get you to sign a release for a subpar settlement or make it more difficult for you to file a lawsuit.
 This is precisely why you will want to hire a car accident lawyer for no-fault claim representation from the start.

-Benefits of Hiring a Car Accident Lawyer for No-Fault Claim Representation
+Benefits of Hiring a Car Accident Attorney for No-Fault Claim Representation

 Navigate Insurance Claims Effectively